-Scheduling.
-When managing a small fleet, scheduling of work may not seem too difficult.
+When managing a small fleet, scheduling work may not seem too difficult.
 When you are managing dozens of vehicles, scheduling becomes more important.
-You want to make sure you have the staff on hand to complete the work, the parts available and make sure you are able to get the vehicle back into service and back on the road.
+You need to make sure you have the staff on hand to complete the work, the parts available and make sure you are able to get the vehicle back into service and back on the road.

 If you are at the point where you are ready to find which fleet management software options are right for you, we can help.
 Through a brief phone call, our software specialists will look to better understand your business and software needs to help you locate a handful of solutions that can address the issues you are currently experiencing.
-Get started today!
+Get started today with Software Connect.